netobserv/flowlogs-pipeline/docs/api.md

          by: list of fields on which to aggregate
          operation: sum, min, max, avg or raw_values
          recordKey: internal field on which to perform the operation
-         topK: number of highest incidence to report (default - report all)
 </pre>
 ## Connection tracking API
 Following is the supported API format for specifying connection tracking: